Job Title: Youth Substance Abuse Prevention Specialist (Gresham)

 - Attend staff meetings and development as required and adhere to agency’s policies.

-- Requires a BA or BS, with specialization in drug and alcohol prevention/intervention preferred.
+- BA or BS, with specialization in drug and alcohol prevention/intervention preferred.

 - Sufficient work with adolescents and some college considered.